Avangardum/Soteo/Docs/Overview.md

 # Services

-Services are objects that do not correspond to any specific "thing" in the game, they either perform some work in the background, provide methods to be used by other objects or both of these.
+Services are objects that do not correspond to any specific "thing" in the game, they either perform some work in the background, provide methods to be used by other objects or both.

 ## Communication